madisonmiketa/academic-kickstart-Sep19/content/project/Pinniped Lab.md

 weight = 8

 # Project summary to display on homepage.
 summary = "*Research Intern*.
 2010.
-Helped set-up and manage a discriminative learning set study with a juvenile California sea lion and a transitive cross-modal study with an adult California Sea Lion.
+Helped establish and manage a discriminative learning set study with a juvenile California sea lion and a transitive cross-modal study with an adult California sea lion.
 Also assisted with acoustic studies examining the impacts of noise on pinniped hearing."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "Pinniped.jpg"